Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Tasks:

-socialization trainees as entering the world of culture and social relations, ensuring the inclusion of students in a particular group or community - the bearer of its norms, values, orientations, mastered in the process of getting to know the world of wildlife;
+socialization students as entry into the world of culture and social relations, ensuring the inclusion of students in a particular group or community - the bearer of its norms, values, orientations, mastered in the process of getting to know the world of living nature;

-initiation to cognitive culture as a system of cognitive (scientific) values accumulated by society in the field biological science.
+communion to cognitive culture as a system of cognitive (scientific) values accumulated by society in the sphere biological science.

 In addition, biological education is designed to provide:

-orientation in the system of moral norms and values: recognition of the high value of life in all its manifestations, the health of one's own and other people; environmental awareness; education of love for nature;
+orientation in the system of moral norms and values: recognition of the high value of life in all its manifestations, the health of one’s own and other people; environmental awareness; nurturing love for nature;

-development cognitive motives aimed at obtaining new knowledge about living nature; cognitive personality traits associated with mastering the basics scientific knowledge, mastering the methods of studying nature, the formation of intellectual skills;
+development cognitive motives aimed at obtaining new knowledge about living nature; cognitive personality traits associated with mastering the basics scientific knowledge, mastering methods of studying nature, developing intellectual skills;

 mastery key competencies: educational and cognitive, informational, value-semantic, communicative;

-shaping students have a cognitive culture, mastered in the process of cognitive activity, and aesthetic culture as an ability for an emotional-value relation to objects of living nature.
+formation students have cognitive culture, mastered in the process of cognitive activity, and aesthetic culture as the ability to have an emotional and value-based attitude towards objects of living nature.

-Description of educational-methodical and material-technical support of the educational process.
+Description of educational, methodological and logistical support of the educational process.

 1. Educational and theoretical materials: